Caroline-judy/Dog-Breed-Classification/README.md

 The model was trained using the **Stanford Dog Breed Dataset**, which can be accessed [here](http://vision.stanford.edu/aditya86/ImageNetDogs/).

 This dataset is well-suited for image classification tasks and provides a diverse set of dog images for training robust models.
+You can read more about my journey in building this project in my blog: [From Non-CS to Tech: My Journey in Building a Dog Breed Classification Project](https://medium.com/@carolinejudy2002/from-non-cs-to-tech-my-journey-in-building-a-dog-breed-classification-project-5c6badba7e30).